A Canterbury Tale: Reception

 The world premiere was held on 11 May 1944 at the Friars' Cinema (later the second site of the Marlowe Theatre, now demolished), Canterbury, England, an event commemorated there by a plaque unveiled by stars Sheila Sim and John Sweet in October 2000.
-Although the film initially had very poor reviews in the UK press, and only small audiences, the film became a moderate success at the British box office in 1944.
+Although the film initially had very poor reviews in the UK press, and only small audiences, it became a moderate success at the British box office in 1944.

+According to Kinematograph Weekly the film did well at the British box office in August 1944.

 The film was the first production of Powell and Pressburger not to be a major box office draw.
 With the war over Powell was forced by the studio to completely re-edit the film for the U.S. release, cutting over 20 minutes to make the film shorter and faster moving, adding narration by Raymond Massey, and filming "bookends" which introduced Kim Hunter as Sergeant Johnson's girlfriend to make the film more contemporary.
 At the time of filming, Hunter and Massey were preparing to film A Matter of Life and Death for Powell.
 Powell filmed Hunter's sequences with Sweet on an English set simulating New York City where the couple, now married, presented the film as a flashback similar to the openings of The Way to the Stars and 12 O'Clock High.
 Sweet was actually filmed in New York with the sequences combined.
 The film was fully restored by the British Film Institute in the late 1970s and the new print was hailed as a masterwork of British cinema.
 It has since been reissued on DVD in both the UK and USA.

 Legacy

 There is now an annual festival based around the film in which film fans tour the film's locations.
-The theme of the film was used by Spike Milligan for the Goon Show The Phantom Head Shaver of Brighton in 1954.
-The film was shown in the nave of Canterbury Cathedral on 19 September 2007 to help raise money for the cathedral restoration fund.
-In May 2014 the film was shown in Chilham village hall to help raise money for the restoration of its war memorial.
-The screening, which took place in the village where the film was made, coincided with the 70th anniversary of the film's première in Canterbury.
+The theme of the film was used by Spike Milligan for The Goon Show episode "The Phantom Head Shaver of Brighton" in 1954.
+The film was shown in the nave of Canterbury Cathedral on 19 September 2007 to help raise money for the cathedral restoration fund and in the Chilham village hall in May 2014 to help raise money for the restoration of its war memorial.
+The screening, which took place in the village where the film was made, coincided with the 70th anniversary of the film's premiere in Canterbury.
 Several video artists have recut the more visionary sections of the film as video art.
-Dialogue from the film was sampled on the track "Introduction" on the album Merrie Land and Dreadzones Second Light.
+Dialogue from the film was sampled on the track "Introduction" on the album Merrie Land by The Good, the Bad & the Queen, and Dreadzone's Second Light.